 Belt vs. Random Orbital vs. Rotary Sanders

-Belt sanders are very powerful and quickly remove a lot of material.
+Belt sanders are powerful and quickly remove a lot of material.
 They are ideal for leveling uneven wooden surfaces or stripping coatings from floors or decks.
-Random orbital sanders are ideal for either light to medium preparation, or fine finishing work.
+Random orbital sanders are perfect for either light to medium preparation, or fine finishing work.

 In terms of ease of use: